-The app immediately spotted the Mobike outside and prompted me to point my phone’s camera at the QR code on the bike frame, which triggered the bike lock to spring open.
+I was then free to unlock the Mobike which had been abandoned outside our front door!
+This was visible on the app, which prompted me to point my phone’s camera at the QR code on the bike frame, which triggered the bike lock to spring open.

-Seconds later, I was pedaling through Whalley Range feeling ridiculously pleased with myself.
+Seconds later, I was pedaling through Whalley Range feeling very pleased with myself.

-The bike wasn’t particularly comfortable but it felt safe… excellent brakes.
+The bike wasn’t comfortable but it felt safe: excellent brakes.
 No gears, but luckily my area is flat apart from a few railway bridges, the slopes of which aren’t too steep.
-And now here I was, coasting down one of them, dodging the huge pot-holes… without a helmet, oh dear, never mind… I was now one of those cool people I’d seen riding a Mobike… and they never seem to wear helmets… and they all look very healthy, with their skulls intact!
+And now here I was, coasting down one of them, dodging the huge pot-holes… without a helmet, oh dear, never mind!
+I was now one of those cool people I’d seen riding a Mobike, and they never seem to wear helmets, and they all look very healthy with their skulls intact!

 When I reached my destination I parked the bike up on its stand, and manually flicked the lock back into place.

-This is supposed to automatically end the ride and the pay-as-you-go charge, although, on one occasion, this didn’t work, and I was charged for 6 hours after I’d finished using the bike.
+This is supposed to automatically end the ride and the pay-as-you-go charge, although on another occasion this didn’t work, and I was charged for 6 hours after I’d finished using the bike.
 I got a refund after complaining through the app’s Customer Service messaging service.

 On average I’ve been charged around 50p per ride… I think this is for any ride up to half an hour duration… and I have been asked to add funds, minimum 5 pounds at a time, using my credit card.

-I’ve found the investment worthwhile so far… as well as being psychologically uplifting, Mobike has been a practical boon, getting me to various places on-time against the odds.
+I’ve found the investment worthwhile so far… as well as being psychologically uplifting, Mobike has got me to various places on-time against the odds.